yengoteam/awesome-gha-snippets/README.md

 In the githab workflow for projects using Node.js, always prefer install dependencies using command [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) rather than `npm install` – it speeds up execution time a lot.

 Together with dependency caching for large projects, you can achieve amazing acceleration.
 Be sure to read the documentation.

+### Marketplace Actions

+Try not to use actions that are not versioned and require a `master`/`main` version to be installed.
+This is at least unsafe and may cause your workflow to crash, in case of major changes.

+Many actions are not optimized and run a lot of stuff inside them (especially if they use a docker), which slows down the execution process.
+If you need to perform some trivial tasks that fit into a few commands, prefer to use your simple implementation, or at least make sure that the action won't be slower than you are allowed by the limits.

 ## 🛠 Snippets